GoogleCloudPlatform/cluster-toolkit/docs/hybrid-slurm-cluster/deploy-instructions.md

 They assume that your on-premise or simulated on-premise slurm cluster has already been set up to allow hybrid partitions from the hybrid module.
-If you haven't already, see [hybrid-slurm.md](./hybrid-slurm.md) for instructions on preparing your on-premise cluster or [inter-gcp-project-hybrid-slurm.md] for instructions on preparing a simulated on premise cluster in gcp using Slurm on GCP.
+If you haven't already, see [on-prem-instructions.md](./on-prem-instructions.md) for instructions on preparing your on-premise cluster or [demo-with-cloud-controller-instructions.md] for instructions on preparing a simulated on premise cluster in gcp using Slurm on GCP.

-> If you came to this page from [inter-gcp-project-hybrid-slurm.md],
+> If you came to this page from [demo-with-cloud-controller-instructions.md],
 > be aware that these instructions have been generalized and that "Project A" and
 > "Project B" are not longer used here.
 "Project A" will simply be referred to as
 > you on-premise environment and "Project B" is your cloud bursting project.
 > Additional notes for following these instructions using a Slurm on GCP static
 > cluster will be indented similar to this block.
+>
+> **The indented blocks can be ignored if you are deploying onto an on-premise
+> controller.**

 [schedmd-slurm-gcp-v5-controller]: ../../community/modules/scheduler/schedmd-slurm-gcp-v5-hybrid/README.md